DFHack/dfhack/docs/dev/Lua API.rst

 * ``dfhack.units.assignTrainer(unit[,trainer_id])``
 * ``dfhack.units.unassignTrainer(unit)``

-  Assignes (or unassigns) a trainer for the specified trainable unit.
+  Assigns (or unassigns) a trainer for the specified trainable unit.
 The trainer ID can be omitted if "any trainer" is desired.
 Returns a boolean indicating whether the operation was successful.